House flipping, when done correctly, can be an extremely lucrative way of generating market-beating profits in a very short time frame.

 Acting swiftly can truly make or break an investment.

 The MAO is the highest offer price an investor should make while still making a respectable return.
 Often in the heat of the moment when dealing with competitive bids, investors can lose sight of the appropriate offer price needed to turn a profit.
-The MAO will keep you in check when that happens.
+The MAO formula will keep you in check when that happens.

 Sticking to the MAO will undoubtedly result in some missed opportunities.
 However, walking away from an investment is far better than making a mistake.